sst/guide/README.md

 - If you are running into issues with a specific chapter, post in the comments for that [chapter][GHIssues].
 - Open a [new issue](../../issues/new) if you've found a bug or have some suggestions.
-- Send us an [email](mailto:contact@anoma.ly) if you have any other questions or feedback.
+- Send us an [email][Email] if you have any other questions or feedback.
-- If you've found a typo, edit the chapter and submit a [pull request](PR).
+- If you've found a typo, edit the chapter and submit a [pull request][PR].

 #### Contributing